 To qualify for the lower mid-qualified rate, an AVS check needs to be done, but a match is not required.

-Require the use of CVV code or security code which is printed on all credit and set up tools within your PDCflow system.
+Require the use of CVV code or security code which is printed on all credit cards.

-The PDCflow online payment center is equipped with a help link next to the security code field in order to assist your consumer in knowing what information to enter.
+PDCflow's online payment portals are equipped with a help link next to the security code field in order to assist your consumer in knowing what information to enter.
 This pop up box explains where to find the security code and explains what it is and how it protects them as the consumer from online credit card fraud.

 Secure Entry Overlay for Online Credit Card Payments